-To meet U.S. user-validated requirements for 38 geophysical parameters, including specific DoD and NOAA user requirements for data latency, the NPOESS C segment will deliver global Stored Mission Data (SMD) to four U.S. Operational Processing Centers (Centrals) for processing and distribution.
+To meet U.S. user-validated requirements for 55 geophysical parameters, including specific DoD and NOAA user requirements for data latency, the NPOESS C3 segment will deliver global Stored Mission Data (SMD) to four U.S. Operational Processing Centers (Centrals) for processing and distribution.
 These Centrals are: NOAA's National Environmental Satellite, Data, and Information Service (NESDIS) and National Centers for Environmental Prediction (NCEP); the Air Force Weather Agency (AFWA); Fleet Numerical Meteorology and Oceanography Center (FNMOC); and the Naval Oceanographic Office (NAVOCEANO).
-Global SMD will be downlinked to 15 globally-distributed, low-cost, unmanned ground stations at Ka-band frequencies (25500-27000 MHz with a carrier frequency of 25.65 GHz, using a bandwidth of 300 MHz, transmitting at a data rate of 150 Mbps) that will be tied to Centrals via commercial fiber-optic networks.
-This innovative NGST/Raytheon SafetyNet (patent pending) ground system will deliver 75% of the SMD (daily average) to Centrals within 15 minutes and 95% of the data (daily average) within 26 minutes from the time of on-orbit collection.
+Global SMD will be down-linked to 15 globally-distributed, low-cost, unmanned ground stations at Ka-band frequencies (25500-27000 MHz with a carrier frequency of 25.65 GHz, using a bandwidth of 300 MHz, transmitting at a data rate of 150 Mbps) that will be tied to Centrals via commercial fiber-optic networks.
+This innovative NGST/Raytheon SafetyNet (patent pending) ground system will deliver 75% of the SMD (daily average) to Centrals within 15 minutes and 95% of the data (daily average) within 26 minutes from the time of onorbit collection.
 SMD will be the complete, full resolution data set containing all sensor data and auxiliary data necessary to generate all NPOESS Environmental Data Records (EDRs) at the Centrals.
 Each Central will be equipped with an IDP segment consisting of the necessary data ingest and computational hardware/software to process NPOESS Raw Data Records (RDR) into EDRs, using auxiliary and ancillary data as necessary.
-Intermediate-level satellite instrument Sensor Data Records (SDRs) will be produced as the RDRs are processed into EDRs.
-The SDRs contain the counts and calibration data at geolocated points.
+Intermediate-level satellite instrument Sensor Data Records (SDRs) will be produced as RDRs are processed into EDRs.
+The SDRs contain the counts and calibration data at geo-located points.
 RDRs will also be provided by the IDP for archive and validation purposes.
 These data products will be available through the Centrals' IDP as retrievable data records.

-NPOESS data, including RDRs, SDRs, EDRs, stored raw mission data, stored and real-time telemetry, and stored data from the A-DCS, will be distributed through the data routing and retrieval component of the NPOESS C segment to the four U.S. Centrals and to the two NPOESS mission management/control centers.
+NPOESS data, including RDRs, SDRs, EDRs, stored raw mission data, stored and real-time telemetry, and stored data from the A-DCS, will be distributed through the data routing and retrieval component of the NPOESS C3 segment to the four U.S. Centrals and to the two NPOESS mission management/control centers.
 The primary NPOESS Mission Management Center (MMC) will be located at the NOAA Satellite Operations Facility in Suitland, Maryland.
 An alternate MMC will be located at Schriever Air Force Base, Colorado.
 The Centrals' IDP will provide sufficient temporary storage capacity (i.e., storage capacity for multiple passes - minimum of 24 hour storage) to store the RDRs/SDRs/EDRs and ancillary data for immediate use in the Centrals' higher-level product applications.
 NOAA's NESDIS will maintain the long-term archive of NPOESS data.
+NESDIS will also be responsible for providing the worldwide user community access to near real-time processed NPOESS data and higher-level products via the NESDIS Central Environmental Satellite Computer System (CEMSCS) servers, as well as access to archived NPOESS data via other distributed servers at the three NESDIS Data Centers.